How do Service children ambassadors support SSCE Cymru?

 - Participate in activities to celebrate being a Service child.

 Service children senior ambassadors

-- Lead or organising activities to celebrate Service children
+- Lead or organise activities to celebrate Service children

-- Represent Service children in their school and the feeder schools.
+- Represent Service children in their school and linked feeder schools.

 Service children lead ambassadors

-- Participate in a nation Service children's ambassador group
+- Participate in a nationwide Service children's ambassador group

 - Represent Service children ambassadors